A theoretical view of the T-web statistical description of the cosmic web: Introduction

-Another classification method was later introduced in \cite{Hahn_2007a}, \cite{Aragon2007a} and \cite{Forero_Romero_2009} using tidal fields, that is evaluating the Hessian of the gravitational potential, either theoretically in the linear regime or the non-linear potential estimated in dark-matter only numerical simulations.
-In the following years, several works have developed different classification schemes, to improve the detection of these cosmic web structures in various types of data (continuous fields, simulated datasets, point-like galaxy surveys, etc).
-For instance, \cite{Aragon2010b} used the SpineWeb framework to segment the density field, \cite{Falck2012} showed how to classify morphological structures using the ORIGAMI method \textit{i.e.} counting the number of orthogonal folds in the Lagrangian phase space sheet, and various authors have applied techniques from (continuous then discrete) Morse theory \citep{Colombi_2000} to identify topological structures in the cosmological density field \citep{2008MNRAS.383.1655S,Aragon2007a,2009MNRAS.393..457S,Sousbie2011}.
-Alternatively, \cite{Hoffman_2012} introduced the V-web classification scheme this time based on the shear of the velocity field and showing that it is able to better resolve smaller structures which in turn allows for studying finer dark-matter halos properties.
+Another classification method was later introduced by \cite{Hahn_2007a}, \cite{Aragon2007a} and \cite{Forero_Romero_2009} using tidal fields, whereby either the Hessian of the gravitational potential is evaluated theoretically in the linear regime, or the non-linear potential is estimated in dark-matter-only numerical simulations.
+In subsequent years, several authors developed different classification schemes, to improve the detection of these cosmic web structures in various types of data (continuous fields, simulated datasets, point-like galaxy surveys, etc).
+For instance, \cite{Aragon2010b} used the SpineWeb topological framework to segment the density field, \cite{Shandarin_2011}, \cite{Falck2012} and \cite{Abel_2012} showed how to classify morphological structures using the Lagrangian phase space sheet to count for shell crossings, and various authors have applied techniques from (continuous and then discrete) Morse theory \citep{Colombi_2000} to identify topological structures in the cosmological density field \citep{2008MNRAS.383.1655S,Aragon2007a,2009MNRAS.393..457S,Sousbie2011}.
+Alternatively, \cite{Hoffman_2012} introduced the V-web classification scheme, this time based on the shear of the velocity field, showing that it is able to better resolve smaller structures, which in turn allows for the study of finer dark-matter halo properties.
 An extension of this idea to Lagrangian settings was later proposed by \cite{Fisher_2016}.
-Note that the velocity and density fields are closely related (for example through the mass-conservation equation in the Vlasov-Poisson system) and their statistics are virtually equivalent in the linear regime of structure formation.
-We refer the readers to \cite{2014ApJ...793...58W,2014arXiv1411.4117W} for a thorough investigation of the differences between the dynamical and kinematical classifications.
+We note that the velocity divergence and density fields are closely related (e.g. through the mass-conservation equation in the Vlasov-Poisson system) and their statistics are virtually equivalent in the linear regime of structure formation.
+We refer readers to \cite{2014ApJ...793...58W} and \cite{2014arXiv1411.4117W} for a thorough investigation of the differences between the dynamical and kinematical classifications.